rejunity/vgmparse/README.md

 A Python module for parsing [VGM (Video Game Music)](https://en.wikipedia.org/wiki/VGM_(file_format)) files. `.vgm` and `.vgz` (Gzip compressed) files are supported.

-Currently, versions from 1.50 to 1.70 of the VGM specification are supported.
+Versions from 1.50 to 1.71 (veta) of the VGM specification are supported.

 ## Installation
 The `vgmparse` module can be installed directly from GitHub using `pip`: